Introduction

 If facing a 4-bet from a very conservative player, it is crucial to pause and consider folding.
 You should encounter considerable opposition after the flop resists becoming too attached to your hand.
 For example, if the flop shows 7-8-9 and you are met with a significant raise, exercise caution and be prepared to fold.

-When your Pocket Queens are the overpairs on the table, you must play aggressively and should raise to make people with lower cards drop from the game.
+When your Pocket Queens are the overpairs on the table post-flop, you must play aggressively and should make a small bet to make people with lower cards fold their hands.
 It is crucial to take advantage of such situations on the board and try to capitalise by building larger pots.

-Pocket Queens on an Ace or King Card Flop
+Pocket Queens on Flopping an Ace or King or Both.

 When you find an Ace, a King, or both in the flop, don’t just panic.
 There is only a 29% chance that your opponents will have a pair, so leave aside the top pair in their hole cards.
 But if you find the players on the table raising or re-raising, you must play cautiously and call rather than raise or even consider folding.